Developer Guide: A Tale of Five Prefixes

 we unearthed pivotal moments that introduced and refined the various prefixes

-'s architecture.
+integral to conda's architecture.
 The history reveals two distinct phases in

-'s prefix system.
+the evolution of conda's prefix system.
 The first phase occurred early on in

-and the second phase much later in conda 4.x
+conda 1.x and the second phase much later in conda 4.x with the merging of

-conda-env
+conda-env with conda.

 Here are the five prefixes defined within conda, ordered from the lowest level (system-level and least configurable) to the highest level (user-level and most configurable):